 How do you build a sense of community, and give those who live here a voice in the decisions about how things are done?

 At the Friendly Home, we refer to our residents as “Members” to foster an environment of belonging and camaraderie.
 There are many opportunities for Members to become involved in decisions that directly impact them; for instance, there is an active Members’ Council which provides a forum for Member representatives from each unit to ask questions, make suggestions, and provide input and feedback.
 Members may also participate on the Food Council to offer opinions and help plan menus.
-Recreation team members also meet with Members on each unit on a monthly basis to plan events and activity calendars.
+Recreation team members also meet with Members on each neighborhood on a monthly basis to plan events and activity calendars.
 Members and their loved ones are asked each year to complete a Member/Family Satisfaction Survey in which they have an opportunity to rate the Friendly Home in a wide variety of areas.
 As well, Members are encouraged to participate in care planning meetings.

 The Friendly Home’s leadership team has been devoted to making changes that minimize institutionalism and promote patient-centered, resident-directed care.
 The Home’s leadership team and supervisory staff have been trained as certified Eden Associates, meaning they have undergone training to serve Members and view nursing homes as places where older adults live as habitats for human beings rather than facilities for the frail and elderly.
 Most importantly, Eden teaches us that decisions belong with our Members, or as close to our Members, as possible.
 Our Members want, need, and deserve autonomy over their daily lives.
 In place at the Friendly Home are committees comprised of staff, Members and families which are dedicated to promoting choice, self-directed care and fostering relationships.